hahalulu/Grokking-the-Coding-Interview-Patterns/Pattern 01 : Sliding Window.md

 ## 🌟 Permutation in a String (hard)
 https://leetcode.com/problems/permutation-in-string/

-> Given a string and a pattern, find out if the string contains any permutation of the pattern.
+> Given a string and a pattern, find out if the <b>string contains any permutation of the pattern</b>.

 <b>Permutation</b> is defined as the re-arranging of the characters of the string.
 For example, `“abc”` has the following six permutations:
 - abc